ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 ### Manual test run can be done from a terminal

-Manual test run can also be executed from the command line to help us identify any possible bugs without having to run the app from the container.
+A manual test run can also be executed from the command line to help us identify any possible bugs without having to run the app from the container.
+Run the code directly from the terminal by typing this command:

 ```bash
 $ python3 etl_web_to_gcs.py --year 2023 --month 5 --day 6
 ```

-### Check the flow runs from the CLI
+### See the flow runs from the CLI

-To check the actual flow runs, we cam use the "flow-run ls" command, which should show the date and time when the flow was executed.
+To check the actual flow runs, we can use the "flow-run ls" command.
+This should show the date and time when the flow has been executed.

 ```bash
 $ prefect flow-run ls